corda/corda/docs/source/node-naming.rst

     * The ``state``, ``organisational-unit`` and ``common name`` attributes are optional

+* For now, the maximum number of characters in the whole x500 name (across all 6 fields) is 128 characters.

 * The fields of the name have the following maximum character lengths:

     * Common name: 64